tisztamo/FunctionWranglers.jl/README.md

 [![Build Status](https://travis-ci.com/tisztamo/FunctionWranglers.jl.svg?branch=master)](https://travis-ci.com/tisztamo/FunctionWranglers.jl)
 [![codecov.io](http://codecov.io/github/tisztamo/FunctionWranglers.jl/coverage.svg?branch=master)](http://codecov.io/github/tisztamo/FunctionWranglers.jl?branch=master)

 This package allows fast, inlined execution of functions provided in an array.
+It can be used to speed up some calculations directly, or as the base of high-performance programming primitives.

-The following operations are supported:
+The following operations are supported currently:

-# smap!

-`smap!` maps a value using all the functions into a preallocated array.
+- `smap!` maps a single set of arguments using all the functions into a preallocated array.
+- `sfindfirst` looks for the first function which return `true` for the given arguments, and returns its index.
+- `sreduce` transforms a single value with the composite of the functions, and also allows you provide extra "context" arguments to the functions

+Please note that merging the method bodies at the first call have some compilation overhead, which may be significant if the array contains more than a few dozen functions.
+Tests run with 200 functions.

+#### smap!

+    smap!(outputs, wrangler::FunctionWrangler, args...)

+Maps a single set of arguments using all the functions into a preallocated array.

 ```julia
   | | |_| | | | (_| |  |  Version 1.5.2 (2020-09-23)